Batch image resizing and conversion with ImageMagick

 How can I convert images from one format to another using ImageMagick?

-ImageMagick makes it simple to convert images from one format to another using the mogrify
+ImageMagick makes converting images from one format to another straightforward using the mogrify

 Converting JPEG to PNG